linkeddatacenter/autocomplete/README.md

 A reasonable solution is to copy the data you need from dbpedia to your own knowlege base system, so you can safely use it in your application.

 This is where [linkeddata.center](http://linkeddata.center/) service plays its role.
-	It allows you to quicly create and host a knoledge base populated from Linked Open Data, from  private data or from any combination of both.
-In this project we use just dbpedia.
+	It allows you to quicly create and host a knoledge base populated from linked open data sources, from  private data or from any combination of both.
 	LinkedData.Centers exposes a dedicated and password protected [sparql end-point](http://www.w3.org/TR/sparql11-query/) full compliant with the last [W3C semantic web standards](http://www.w3.org/standards/semanticweb/).
 	You can create data mashup, apply rules, data inferences and many other features.
+	Last but not least LinkedData.Center keeps aligned your knowledge base with the data sources reindexing when needed.

-In this project I use the **demo** knowledge base that is available at https://hub1.linkeddata.center/ekb/demo/sparql endpoint.
+This project, by default, connects to the  **demo** knowledge base that is available at https://hub1.linkeddata.center/demo/sparql endpoint.
+You can use your own LinkedData.Center instance ([free tiers available](http://linkeddata.center/home/pricing#cta)) just changing credentials in the api code.

-The *demo* knoledge base is populated starting form a very simple configuration contained in [Knowledge Exchange Engine Schema (KEES) file](pub/kees.ttl).
+The *demo* knoledge base is populated starting form a very simple configuration contained in the [Knowledge Exchange Engine Schema (KEES) file](pub/kees.ttl).
 For more information about how to populate a knowledge base, please refer to [LinkedData.Center Knowledge base configuration handbook](http://sites.linkeddata.center/help/devop/kees-profile).